 The palace was built to impress guests and it did accomplish that feat with ostentatious interior and exterior decorations.

-We will reconvene around 6pm for a henna party at the hotel’s rooftop terrace and a chat with young Moroccan activists as we sip on a glass of bubbly.
+We will reconvene around 6pm for a henna party at the hotel and a chat with young Moroccan activists as we sip on a glass of bubbly.

 We will learn more about Berber culture and challenges and get to reflect some of the customs we have come face to face with during our time in Morocco.

-With our hands beautifully decorated with henna designs, we will get into our best gowns and head over to dinner at the newly opened, and very fancy, Le Douar.
+With our hands beautifully decorated with henna designs, we continue to dinner at the hotel.

-Inclusions: Breakfast at the hotel, walking tour of the medina with a local female guide, walking food tour, henna party with glass of bubbly and chat with activists, dinner at Douar.
+Inclusions: Breakfast at the hotel, walking culture tour of the medina with 2 local female guides, henna party with glass of bubbly and chat with activists, farewell dinner with wine.

 We are offering an optional excursion to the UNESCO listed coastal city of Essaouira as a day trip from Marrakech.